unicef/publicgoods-toolkit/procurement.md

 open source success and puts vendors on notice, which is particularly helpful when relying on vendors that don't have much open source experience.
-For a fuller description of what OSQA entails, please see a samplestatement of work that includes OSQA in the  [Appendix: Sample Contract](appendix-sample-contract.md#open-source-quality-assurance).
+For a fuller description of what OSQA entails, please see a samplestatement of work that includes OSQA in the  [Appendix: Sample Contract Language](appendix-sample-contract.md#open-source-quality-assurance).

 There are a variety of OSQA techniques one can introduce.
 OSQA "sits on the tree" and enforces standards at the pull request stage.
 This